What is a Performance Car?

 Performance cars are categorized by the types of vehicles they are based on.
 There is a difference between sports cars, sports sedans, and luxury cars.

 Sports cars are typically smaller and lighter than other types of performance vehicles.
 They have more power in their engines than other types of performance vehicles, which makes them go faster.
+They also usually have performance suspension kits.
 Sports sedans are often heavier than sports cars because they need to be more durable and comfortable for longer trips.
 Luxury cars usually have the most powerful engines and can go very fast as well.

 How to Drive Faster Without Burning More Gasoline